Exercise for Teenagers: A Guide to Healthy Habits

 Engaging in regular physical activity is vital during your teenage years.
-This period of rapid growth and development benefits greatly from exercise.
-Exercise not only builds strong muscles and bones but also helps to establish healthy habits for life.
+This period of rapid growth and development benefits greatly from exercise for teenagers.
+Exercise for teenagers not only builds strong muscles and bones but also helps to establish healthy habits for life.

 From yoga and bodyweight exercises to structured sports, there are numerous ways you can move your body for health, strength, and stamina.